 While any baby may develop caput succedaneum during delivery, certain factors may increase the risk.
-For example, the pressure applied to the head is often greater in babies with higher birth weight (macrosomic infants) or those born overdue.
+For example, the pressure applied to the head is often greater in babies with higher birth weights (macrosomic infants) or those born overdue (over 41 weeks).

 Other risk factors linked to this condition include: